sangeet2020/WS-20-21/computational-linguistics/ass-4/README.md

 - **One-to-many alignment**: We set a threshold score i.e. `alpha` and for every source token, we only take target tokens whose translation probability score is equal or greater than the threshold.
 This results in a superior performance which has been discussed in further section.

 I also had a chance to compare results from IMB model 1 with an off-the-shelf aligner **MGIZA**.
-Already, having the compiled version for this library, I used it to generate alignments as given in `results/mgiza_out.txt`.
+Already, having the compiled version for this library, I used it to generate alignments as given in `results/mgiza_out.txt` (trained on entire dataset but has  alignments only for first 1000 sentences).
 These were further processed in an index2index format using the script `read_mgiza_alignmetns.py`, that is accepted by the evaluation script.

 ## Requirements
 The scripts have been tested on: